Adding a Salesforce OAuth connection

 Only users who have the access to Provar_Connected_App can authorize themselves and can generate tokens.

 The Contact Email field is mandatory.
 Users must enter their contact email in this field; any login failures will be notified to this email address.
+Select Enable OAuth Settings checkbox to set Selected OAuth Scopes and the Callback URL.
 The Selected OAuth Scopes are mandatory in the Provar_Connected_App to connect and download the metadata.

 Above: View of the fields in the Connected App.